deletedcu/angular-demo/lectures/day-2/routing.md

 ],
 ```

-## Tell the router where to display the components
+## Tell the Router Where to Display the Components

 Now that we've set up the router, we need to tell it where to display the components.
-Remove the component declarations in `src/app/app.component.html` and replace them with `<router-outlet></router-outlet>`
+Remove the component declarations in `src/app/app.component.html` and replace them with `<router-outlet></router-outlet>`:

 ```html
 <h1>Welcome To My Personal Site</h1>